shakuzen/jackson-hibernate-serialization-repro/README.md

 Serialization issue reproduction
 ========

 The JUnit test contained in `JacksonHibernateProxyReproApplicationTests` reproduces the issue.
+This may be the same issue described in FasterXML/jackson-datatype-hibernate#77 or [this mentioned StackOverflow question](http://stackoverflow.com/questions/42395831/issue-serializing-lazy-manytoone).

 When using Hibernate with Spring Data REST, Hibernate proxies of entities will not be serialized properly.

 The `PersistentEntityJackson2Module` will wrap entities in a `org.springframework.hateoas.Resource` class.
-When the `Resource`'s `content` field contains a Hibernate proxy, is serialized even though it should be unwrapped as it is marked with `@JsonUnwrapped`.
+When the `Resource`'s `content` field contains a Hibernate proxy, it is serialized even though it should be unwrapped as it is marked with `@JsonUnwrapped`.

 Expected serialization: